robin-raymond/zax.io/compiler-directives.md

 ````

-### The `panic` directive
+### `panic` directive

-#### The `panic` function
+#### `panic` function

 When a panic occurs, the context's panic function is called (`___.panic(...)`).
-Normally an error message is displayed for the programmer to understand the panic and then a program terminates due to the unexpected and unhandled condition.
+Normally an error message is displayed for a programmer to understand a panic and then a program terminates due to an unexpected and unhandled condition.
 A default `panic` function can be replaced with an alternative function.

 A panic function is called with an enumeration representing the current error code and a code location is passed containing the source location of where a panic condition was triggered.

-#### The pre-panic check function
+#### pre-panic check function

-When a panic occurs in code that is always compiled in (and cannot be removed by direct compiler directive), the context's pre-panic check function is called (`___.prePanicCheck(...)`).
-This function accepts an enumeration representing the error where a lookup table can be searched to see if the panic is enabled for the panic code.
+When a panic occurs in code that is always compiled in (and cannot be removed by direct compiler directive), a context's pre-panic check function is called (`___.prePanicCheck(...)`).
+This function accepts an enumeration representing an error where a lookup table can be searched to see if a panic is enabled for a panic code.
 If a panic is enabled then a context's panic function is called.
-If a panic is suppressed then the panic function is never called.
+If a panic is suppressed then a panic function is never called.

-A pointer to the lookup table is maintained within the context object.
-A programmer can swap in/out the lookup table pointer to other states if a code section has different run-time only panic criteria for a given context.
+A pointer to a panic lookup table is maintained within the context object.
+A programmer can swap in/out a lookup table pointer to other states if a code section has different runtime only panic criteria for a given context.

 #### Enabling/disabling a compiler panics

-Code generation for panic conditions can be enabled or disabled by using a `[[panic=<option>, registered-<panic-name>]]` directive.
-If a compiler compiles-in the `panic` directive, a compiler will enable or disable the compiler panic code generation.
+Code generation for panic conditions can be enabled or disabled by using a `[[panic=<option>, <registered-panic-name>]]` directive.
+If a compiler compiles-in a `panic` directive, a compiler will enable or disable a compiler's panic code generation.
 All compilers must register their panic options and meanings into a shared authority registry.
-Experimental non-standard panic names must include an `x-` prefix as part of the panic name.
+Experimental non-standard panic names must include an `x-` prefix as part of a panic name.
 Naming a specific panic is optional.
-If the compiler panic name is not specified, the directive will apply to all panic conditions.
+If a `registered-panic-name` is not specified that directive will apply to all panic conditions.

-Caution: disabling panics does not prevent the panic scenario; disabling merely removes additional compiler generated protective code that would call a panic function.
-Without compiling in panic detection, the code may silently fail with undefined behaviors.
+Caution: disabling panics does not prevent a panic scenario; disabling merely removes additional compiler generated protective code that would call a panic function.
+Without compiling-in panic detection, code may silently fail with undefined behaviors.

 The options for panic conditions are:
-* `yes` - enables the panic for only to the current statement
+* `yes` - enables a panic for only to the current statement
-* `no` - disables the panic for only to the current statement
+* `no` - disables a panic for only to the current statement
-* `always` - enables the panic for all statements that follow
+* `always` - enables a panic for all statements that follow
-* `never` - disables the panic for all statements that follow
+* `never` - disables a panic for all statements that follow
-* `default` - enables or disables the panic for all statements that follow according to the compiler's defaults
+* `default` - enables or disables a panic for all statements that follow according to a compiler's defaults
 * `lock` - disallows any imported module from changing a panic state
 * `unlock` - allows any imported module from changing a panic state